This integration is powered by Singer's Google CloudSQL MySQL tap and certified by Stitch. Check out and contribute to the repo on GitHub.

-Step 4: Create a replication schedule
+Step 5.4: Create a replication schedule

 In the Replication Frequency section, you’ll create the integration’s replication schedule.
 An integration’s replication schedule determines how often Stitch runs a replication job, and the time that job begins.

-To help prevent overages, consider setting the integration to replicate less frequently.
+To keep your row usage low, consider setting the integration to replicate less frequently.
 See the Understanding and Reducing Your Row Usage guide for tips on reducing your usage.

-Step 5: Select data to replicate
+Step 6: Select data to replicate

-You can track tables and columns by:
+Individual tables and columns

 - In the Integration Details page, click the Tables to Replicate tab.

 - Locate a table you want to replicate.